RoMinjun/lofiatc.ps1/README.md

 ```

 > [!TIP]
-Check the possibilities of script using `Get-Help`
+Check the possibilities of the script using `Get-Help`
 ```powershell
 Get-Help .\lofiatc.ps1 -Full
 ```